Perspective | The charmed life of Tom Brady continues, even in Tampa during a pandemic

 A. Pay the man, Shirley.

-Q. Would it be worth $1.25 if I nominated you for the Nobel Prize in poker?
+Q. Would it be worth $1.25 if I nominated you for the “Noble Prize” in poker?
 (Jeff Gold; Columbia, Md.)

 A. Pay the man, Shirley.